-The COVID-19 pandemic will continue to impact the operations of HomeStart in 2020-21.
+The COVID-19 pandemic will continue to impact the operations of HomeStart in 2021-22.
 The key expected impacts are:

 - It is expected that weaker economic conditions will make it more difficult for some customers to service their loans, and may lead to a rise in the value of the portfolio entering Stage 3 of the ECL model due to credit impairment.
-Refer to note 15.1. - Property prices are expected to remain weak during the year due to the virus and overall economic conditions.
-Therefore it is expected that the shared equity portfolios will remain weak and may generate realised and unrealised losses. - The financing of house and land packages represents a significant proportion of HomeStart's new lending at 37% of 2020 total new loans settled.
-Lending volumes in the future may be driven by external stimulus measures including government grants or other measures.
+Refer to note 15.1. - The financing of house and land packages represents a significant proportion of HomeStart's new lending, with activity levels during 2020-21 stimulated by Commonwealth Government policy settings arising from the pandemic.
+Some demand from this program is expected to continue into 2021-22, but overall activity levels are expected to fall.